Living in Lisbon: An Introduction to Portugal’s Captivating Capital

 Lisbon boasts a Mediterranean climate characterized by mild winters and warm, dry summers.
 Proximity to the Atlantic means that the city never becomes stiflingly hot in the summer months.

 The city’s delightful weather allows for an outdoor lifestyle throughout the year, encouraging residents to explore its charming parks and picturesque neighborhoods.
 Moreover, Lisbon is situated near stunning beaches, such as Praia de Santo Amaro bordering Oeiras west of Lisbon and Praia da Rainha in Cascais, providing easy access to beautiful coastal landscapes.
 Watersport fanatics will be able to get their fix throughout the year.
 If you are into golf, Lisbon is a prized location, with over 20 top-quality golf courses in the Lisbon area.
+Discover more about Lisbon’s coastal area in this buying property in Cascais, Portugal, guide.

 High quality of life